leoncheng57/blahblahblog/README.md

  It ensures that there are no duplicate results even if the query appears multiple times in a post or in both a post and its comment(s).

  The user interface was designed with the use of Bootstrap; all backend and middleware code is original and manually typed.

-## Errors:
-- [ ] Creating a new post doesn't show up immediately.
-Only shows up after the next page refresh
-- [ ] New error with comments